Automattic/jetpack/docs/quick-start.md

 In order to test features that require a WordPress.com connection and other network related Jetpack features, you'll need a test site that can create local HTTP tunnels.
 If you're an Automattician, we recommend using Jurassic Tube:

+Note: This is for Automattician use only.
+For other methods, check out [ngrok](https://github.com/Automattic/jetpack/blob/trunk/tools/docker/README.md#using-ngrok-with-jetpack) or [another similar service](https://alternativeto.net/software/ngrok/).

 **Warning: This creates a tunnel to your local machine which should not be trusted as secure.
 If it is compromised, so is your computer and everything it has access to.
 Only `jetpack docker jt-up` when needed for testing things that require the site to be publicly accessible, and `jetpack docker jt-down` when completed.**

 - Visit the [jurassic.tube](https://jurassic.tube/) homepage to create a subdomain